 If the request is to use a location reporting via user plane, an indication of the request of location reporting via user plane shall be included in the HTTP POST contents.
 If the indication of the request of location reporting via user plane is included in the HTTP POST contents, the endpoint address of the user plane for location reporting may be included in the HTTP POST contents.
 The criteria for sending cumulative event reports over control plane may be included in the contents when the request is sent from H-GMLC to V-GMLC.

-Editor's Note: [CR0116, 5G_eLCS_Ph3] Whether the security related materials can be included in the contents is FFS.

 If Multiple Location QoS was requested, the H-GMLC as NF service consumer may perform the Location QoS mapping to obtain the location QoS that can be applicable to EPS based on the original multiple QoS (see clause 6.19 of 3GPP TS 23.273 [4]) and may include the mapped Location QoS applicable to EPS in the request to the V-GMLC as NF service producer.

 2a.
 On success, "200 OK" shall be returned.
-The response body shall contain the parameters related to the determined position of the UE if any (geodetic position, local position, civic location, positioning methods…).
+The response body shall contain the parameters related to the determined position of the UE if any (geodetic position, local position, civic location, positioning methods, integrity result,…).